Women's History Month Events

 March 28 - April 1 "Sister Settings: Student Installation Inspired by Judy Chicago's The Dinner Party."
 Come experience an artistic project focused on famous women from history.
 Dining Hall; contact Carolin Woolson, 410-777-7033, email@example.com.

 March 29 -- 11-12:30 pm.
-"Hard Hatted Woman."
-Discussion with filmmaker Lorien Barlow and Ambra Melendez, woman pioneer, about their new documentary which explores the challenges and triumphs of women who are breaking down barriers to work in blue-collar construction trades.
+"Hard Hatted Women."
+Discussion with Ambra Melendez, woman pioneer, about a new documentary which explores the challenges and triumphs of women who are breaking down barriers to work in blue-collar construction trades.
 Cade 219; contact James Felton, (410) 777-1472, at firstname.lastname@example.org.

 March 31 -- 11-12:00 p.m.
 Artist Elsa Lankford, media artist and co-founder of WAMMfest (Women and Minorities in Media Festival) speaks about her work as an artist and activist.
 Cade 219; contact Dawn Bond, 410-777-7023, email@example.com.